Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Performance Evaluation

 \subsubsection{Link coverage}

-As we mentioned, link sifting tries to hide the target links and find as many bait links as possible to obfuscate target links with the least cost. \emph{Link coverage} here is estimated by the fraction of the number of LG servers which can be obfuscate by bait links to the total number of LG servers.
-The higher the link coverage, the better obfuscation the network.
+\emph{Link coverage} here is estimated by the fraction of the number of LG servers which can be obfuscate by bait links to the total number of LG servers.
+To be brief, link coverage denotes ratio of probing flows that will go through bait links.
+Hence, the higher the link coverage, the better obfuscation the network.

 In our experiments, we measure the link coverage for the 5 ASes with our grouping algorithm.
 Since the minimum number of links to form a bait link $NL_{th}$ demonstrates resistibility of Linkbait against flood, we change $NL_{th}$ while maintaining the least cost with our grouping algorithm.
-It is worth noting that we cannot obtain the actual bandwidth or the flow density of links, $\rho_{b_i}$, in ISP, so we use the fraction of the number of LG servers that can travel through the link to estimate.
-Figure \ref{fig:slc} shows the link coverage against the variation of $NL_{th}$.
+Note that we cannot obtain the actual bandwidth or the flow density of links, $\rho_{b_i}$, in ISP, so we use the fraction of the number of LG servers that can travel through the link to estimate.
+Fig. \ref{fig:slc} shows the link coverage against the variation of $NL_{th}$.
 We can see that the link coverage decreases as $NL_{th}$ increases, which is because less links in the network are chosen to form bait links.
 However, almost for all ASes, the link coverage can reach 70\% when $NL_{th} \leq 4$.
 The only exception is AS4 which mainly because its small-scale network has limited number of links for sifting.
 Based on these observations, we argue that link sifting can realize a satisfying linkmap obfuscation with an appropriate $NL_{th}$ that makes Linkbait stable enough.